Plazide/html-template-manager/README.md

 # HTML Template manager

 This package is a development tool to help you manage multiple html files with similar structure.
-It lets you have multiple html files with similar structure that will change when modifying one template file.
+It lets you create a template file and assign a directory that will inherit the template.
+The package is also compatible with dreamweaver templates.

 ## Installation